-The Reax analysis demonstrates (Appendix A), that the proposed long-term fire management measures meet the objectives that the Proposed Action, post-construction, will not increase the risk of fire ignitions that currently exist or cause a net diminution in fire-fighting resources in the Basin.
-The KRRC believes that the proposed long-term measures proposed meet the objectives and improve firefighting resource availability and decrease ignition risk in the Basin relative to the status quo.
-KRRC's conclusion is supported by the numerical modeling and quantitative analysis performed by Reax (Appendix A).
+The Reax analysis demonstrates (Appendix A), that the proposed long-term fire management measures meet the objectives that the Proposed Action, post-construction, will not increase the risk of fire ignitions that currently exist or cause a net diminution in firefighting resources in the Basin.
+The Renewal Corporation believes that the proposed long-term measures meet the objectives and improve firefighting resource availability and decrease ignition risk in the Basin relative to the status quo.
+The Renewal Corporation's conclusion is supported by the numerical modeling and quantitative analysis performed by Reax (Appendix A).